Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-Thanks to extensive practice with the crossbow, you gain the following benefits:
+You have extensive practice with crossbows.

 * You ignore the loading property of crossbows with which you are pro cient.
 * Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.